 If you can't hit something perfectly that isn't moving, that's right in the middle of the plate, how will you ever be able to hit one that is coming in fast and maybe moves in or out and hits the corners (not to mention with lots of noise and distractions going on)?

 The great players all practice with a batting tee to perfect their stroke.
 Tony Gwynn talks about using a tee in his book on hitting.
 Kim Maher told me she hit 120 whiffle balls off a tee every day from the time she was 12.
 That works out to about 1/2 million swings before she got her college scholarship and launched her all the way to be the #4 batter for America's first Gold Medal winning softball team.
-She now is the hitting coach for the Cal Berkley Bears, who won the NCAA championships in 2002.
+She has been the hitting coach for the Cal Berkley Bears, who won the NCAA championships in 2002 and the head coach for the Purdue Boilermakers for 7 years.
 She owns 14 batting tees!
 Can you guess what her hitting philosophy about using batting tees with her elite level athlete is?

 Each step is monitored to get it right before moving on to the next step which is thrown (or pitched) balls.